 Neiva is the capital of the department of Huila.
 Many Colombian cities offer flights to Neiva and a number of buses will drive you to this city.
 In Neiva you can switch onto a collectivo ( a small buss) to Villavieja, the last village before you head into the desert.
 In Villavieja you can hop on a minibus or tuk-tuk to reach your accommodation in the desert.

-In Villavieja, you can book a number of guided tours, but I would recommend booking a private tour with a local tour guide at your accommodation, which allows you to put together your ideal tour through the Tatacoa desert.
+In Villavieja, you can find a number of organised trips for your visit to the Tatacoa desert.
+But I would recommend booking a private tour with a local tour guide at your hotel, which allows you to put together your ideal trip and get the maximum out of your visit.

 Intererested in reading more about Colombia?
 This is an article with the most beautiful places to visit in Colombia, including the best time to visit.
 Or check out the Colombia blog page with city guides and things to do in Bogotá, Medellín and Santa Marta.
 Tips for lovely towns such as Salento, Mompox and Villa de Leyva and Valle de Cocora, where you’ll find the highest palms in the world.
 Interested in archaeology?
 Read more about the mysterious San Agustín statues.